St. George's Episcopal Church

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.

-YOU ARE WELCOME AT ST. GEORGE’S CHURCH regardless of race, nationality, sexual orientation, gender expression, or tradition.
+YOU ARE WELCOME AT ST. GEORGE’S CHURCH inclusive of race, nationality, sexual orientation, gender expression, and tradition.

-© 2022 St. George's Episcopal Church · Physical Address: 905 Princess Anne Street · Fredericksburg, VA 22401 · Mailing Address: P. O. Box 7127 · Fredericksburg, VA 22404
+© 2026 St. George's Episcopal Church · Physical Address: 905 Princess Anne Street · Fredericksburg, VA 22401 · Mailing Address: P. O. Box 7127 · Fredericksburg, VA 22404